gaultier/blog/cross-platform-timers.md

 That means that using the venerable `poll(2)`, we can wait on an array of very diverse things: sockets, files, signals, timers, processes, pipes, etc. This is great!
 That's composability.

 The only gotcha, which is mentioned by the man page, is that we need to remember to `read(2)` from the timer whenever it triggers.
-That only matters for repeating timers (also sometimes calles interval timers).
+That only matters for repeating timers (also sometimes called interval timers).

 However, it's unfortunate that this is a Linux-only API...or is it really?

 - FreeBSD has it [too](https://man.freebsd.org/cgi/man.cgi?query=timerfd&sektion=2&format=html):
     > The timerfd facility was	originally ported to FreeBSD's Linux  compati-
-    > bility  layer  by  Dmitry Chagin	<dchagin@FreeBSD.org> in FreeBSD 12.0.
+    > bility  layer  [...] in FreeBSD 12.0.
-    > It  was	revised	 and  adapted  to   be	 native	  by   Jake   Freeland
-    > <jfree@FreeBSD.org> in FreeBSD 14.0.
+    > It  was	revised	 and  adapted  to   be	 native	  [...] in FreeBSD 14.0.

     Ah, so it can be used natively starting with FreeBSD 14!
 - Illumos has it [too](https://smartos.org/man/3c/timerfd_create).
 - NetBSD has it [too](https://man.netbsd.org/timerfd_create.2)